pankaj103/widget-services/README.md

 ## Synopsis

-This is a lambda based implementation of micro service layer
+This is a lambda based implementation of micro service layer for performing CRUD operations on a hypothetical object named Widget.
+User can download this repository and make necessary changes.
+Objective is to provide a boilerplate template to put together a microservice layer.

+This implementation is based on AWS Lambda.
+The DB used is DynamoDB and Serverless framework is used for Dev Ops automation.

+The set up provided in serverless.yml will also generate an API Gateway API.
+The API will be secured by an OAUTH token sent in header.

+The implementation also includes a authorizer that uses online call to cognito user pool to validate the token.

 ## Motivation